Pete Sears: With Jefferson Starship and Hot Tuna

 In 1974, Sears joined Jefferson Starship, replacing Peter Kaukonen and switching back and forth between bass and keyboards with fellow multi-instrumentalist David Freiberg.
 He also wrote two or three songs per album with Grace Slick.
-Pete's first brush with Grunt Records was when Airplane drummer Joey Covington brought him to the studio to play bass on Papa John Creach’s first solo album.
+Sears's first brush with Grunt Records was when Airplane drummer Joey Covington brought him to the studio to play bass on Papa John Creach’s first solo album.
 Grace Slick sang vocals in the same track Pete played on, “The Janitor Drives a Cadillac”.
-During the 1970s and early 1980s he would perform a ten-minute bass solo regardless of the size of the venue, even when playing to a 100,000 people in New York City's Central Park in 1975.
 Singer Grace Slick left the band after her non-appearance caused a riot in Germany in 1978; within months drummer John Barbata was severely injured in a car crash and the band's other singer, Marty Balin, also left.
 The band hired vocalist Mickey Thomas and drummer Aynsley Dunbar.
 The band's musical direction changed, adopting a hard rock edge after Kantner hired rock producer Ron Nevison.
-Slick left the band for one album, Freedom at Point Zero and Sears' wife Jeannette Sears became one of the principal lyricists alongside Kantner, and Chaquico.
+Slick left the band for one album, Freedom at Point Zero, and Sears' wife Jeannette Sears became one of the principal lyricists alongside Kantner and Chaquico.
 Pete and Jeannette wrote songs such as "Stranger", "Save Your Love", and "Winds of Change".
 Grace had rejoined by this time, and Sears remained with the band after the departure of leader Paul Kantner and the subsequent name change to "Starship", but he became increasingly at odds with the commercial direction the band was taking.
 Pete and Jeannette were working heavily on Central American human rights issues at this time, and wrote several songs on the subject that were considered by the band to be too political in nature for a mostly upbeat pop record.
 He played only bass on the double-platinum 1985 album Knee Deep in the Hoopla and finally left the group in 1987 shortly after appearing in the music video to "Nothing's Gonna Stop Us Now".

 In the early 1990s, Sears played keyboards with San Francisco-based psychedelic, jazz, rock band ZERO featuring guitarist Steve Kimock.
 Pete sat in on keys with ZERO in 2013, and now plays bass with them touring the east and west coasts of America.

 From 1992 to 2001, Sears played keyboards with Jefferson Airplane's Jorma Kaukonen and Jack Casady in Hot Tuna.

 The band also included Michael Falzarano and Harvey Sorgen.
 They would sometimes tour as "The Jorma Kaukonen Trio" with Sears playing piano, accordion and keyboards.
 Sears sometimes teaches piano or bass at Jorma Kaukonen's Fur Peace Ranch guitar camp in southeastern Ohio.
 In 2011, Hot Tuna flew Sears out to New York City to perform at Jorma Kaukonen's 70th birthday bash at the Beacon Theatre.
 As well as his Hot Tuna bandmates, Sears played that night with Bob Weir, Steve Earle, and Oteil Burbridge.